kiwigrid/helm-charts/charts/keycloak-controller/README.md

 # Keycloak Client Controller

-The [Keycloak Client Controller](https://github.com/kiwigrid/keycloak-client-controller) manages clients and realms in or more [Keycloak](https://www.keycloak.org) instances via Kubernetes resources.
+The [Keycloak Controller](https://github.com/kiwigrid/keycloak-controller) manages clients and realms in one or more [Keycloak](https://www.keycloak.org) instances via Kubernetes resources.

 ## Configuration